 Maybe it starts with a little soreness in your knees in the morning.
 Perhaps your hands feel stiff when the weather gets bad, or you notice your hip aches when you stand up from sitting.
 These types of joint pain become common as we get older and may be caused by osteoarthritis.
 Here’s what you should know.

 Table of Contents

-Causes Of OsteoarthritisOsteoarthritis, as outlined above, is a chronic disorder of joint cartilage.
-Cartilage is present around the joint surfaces (where two bones meet and interface for normal movement of the joint).
-It is a resilient, flexible material that protects the bones from shock, damage, and wear.
+Osteoarthritis is a type of arthritis often referred to as a “wear and tear” disease due to cartilage deterioration in the joints.
+Cartilage lines the inner surfaces of the joint where two bones meet and move.
+This cartilage is a resilient, flexible material that protects the bones from shock, damage, and wear.
 It also prevents the bone surfaces from coming into direct contact with one another.